From: Robert Griesemer

 +predeclared identifier comparable

-+or interfaces that specify methods, or embed comparable
++or interfaces that specify methods, or embed comparable or interfaces

 +that specify methods.

--Interfaces that contain non-interface types, terms of the form ~T
+-Interfaces that contain non-interface types, terms of the form ~T,

 -or unions may only be used as type constraints, or as elements of other interfaces used